pandit-alt/ayushhardeniya.github.io/README.md

 To keep contributions organized, please read our CONTRIBUTING.md file before submitting any changes.
 It covers: <br>
 ✅ How to fork & clone the repository.<br>
 ✅ How to create branches and follow best practices.<br>
-✅ How to submit pull requests properly.<br>
+✅ How to submit pull requests properly.

 ---